 New Faculty Advice

-- Remember to look outside your department for research buddies – Virginia Tech is big on collaboration inside the college and out in the university.
-It'll help you learn about other research happening on campus.
+- Remember to look outside your department for research buddies; Virginia Tech is big on collaboration inside the college and across the university.
+Doing so will help you learn about other research happening on campus.

-- If you enjoy the outdoors, go camping to one of the regional state parks — there are many choices.
-Fishing is easy here as compared with chasing trout in the west.
+- If you enjoy the outdoors, go camping in one of the regional state parks; there are many choices.
+Fishing here is easy, especially as compared to chasing trout in the West.

-- For regional travel rent a car from Virginia Tech fleet — they are affordable, easy, and right on campus.
+- For regional travel, rent a car from Virginia Tech Fleet Services — affordable, easy, and right on campus.

-- Long-time staff members are great resources for both campus and community advice.
+- Long-time staff members are great resources for campus and community advice alike.
 They know everything about campus and the area!

 - Be patient.

-Junior faculty members' experiences varied, but they all benefited from departmental support.
+Although junior faculty members' experiences varied, all responded that they benefited from departmental support.

 - My first semester was "super busy.
 I had two new preps, advising grads, etc., as was expected.
-There are lots of 'faculty development' workshops (help with grants, computing, teaching, etc.) and several new faculty orientations.
-Eating on campus was great, though; I loved the D2 buffet-style cafeteria!"
+There are lots of 'faculty development' workshops (help with grants, computing, teaching, etc.) and several new-faculty orientations.
+Eating on campus is great; I love the D2 buffet-style cafeteria!"

 - My first semester "was fairly smooth.
 Everyone was very helpful.
-The toughest things were getting used to the annoying and bureaucratic little quirks that every institution has."
+The toughest things were getting used to the little bureaucratic quirks that every institution has."